beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 This is not another introduction to Django, a lot of books address this matter and we won't try to step on their feet.

-There are 2 main purposes for the book:
+There are two main purposes for the book:

 - Sharing: the idea is to spread the best Django use cases and show what is beautiful about it.
 It's a way to help everyone to stand on taller giant shoulders.
 Each Chapter could be based on a short code example, a module/library presentation, some community related-events or even personal-achievements!
 If we can expect a handful of chapters presenting bits of clever and elegant code, I also expect to find inspirational chapters without much code.
 If I love Django, it's mainly for its community.
-I have to admit the code is pretty excellent too but both aspects should find a place in this book.
+I have to admit the code is pretty excellent too, but both aspects should find a place in this book.

 - Promote Django as a whole: All royalties from this book will be donated to Django Software Foundation.
 This book should illustrate all great aspects of Django, from its community to its deepest hidden pattern.
 A special attention will be drawn on diversity.